Alvancho88/Praktikum-Sisop-Soal-Shift-Modul-1/README.md

 END {
 	printf ("The last transaction with the largest %d with a percentage of %.2f%%.\n\n", transaction_id, profit_percentage) }
-' /home/rafihayla/Downloads/Laporan-TokoShiSop.tsv > /home/rafihayla/Documents/soal-shift-sisop-modul-1-I05-2021/soal2/hasil.txt
+' /home/rafihayla/Downloads/Laporan-TokoShiSop.tsv > /home/rafihayla/Downloads/soal-shift-sisop-modul-1-I05-2021/soal2/hasil.txt
 ```
 First of all we need to create the awk program.
 Awk is a scripting language used for manipulating data and generating reports.The awk command programming language requires no compiling, and allows the user to use variables, numeric functions, string functions, and logical operators.
 Then we write the ```-F "\t"``` to tell the program that the data that we used is separated by the column (tab).
-Next, we initialized the profit_percetage to 0 to let the if statement below can be executed.
+Next, we initialized the ```profit_percetage``` to 0 to let the if statement below can be executed.
 We jump in to the if statement.
 In this statement we put the formula that have been given before from the question. ```$21``` means the profit column. ```$18``` means the sales column.
 It is same as the formula to calculate the profit percentage from the data.
-We keep doing it until the largest profit percentage is more than 1, then we take the largest row.
+We compare it to the ```profit_percentage``` which is 0 before.
+After that we compare it again the calculation of the data by using the formula with the new ```profit_percentage``` which we get by applying the formula again.
+And compare it again the new calculation of ```profit_percentage``` with the previous one.
 After that, We tell the program that we process the data or we get the data from the ```Laporan-TokoSisop.tsv``` and we put the result in the ```hasil.txt``` by wrinting their directory and using the ```">"``` to transfer the result.

 **b) A list of customer names on the 2017 transaction in Albuquerque.**